lisp-mirror/lqml/platforms/sailfish/qt5.15-installation.md

 to work with Qt5.15 (not all versions have all required rpms we need).

-Above app will add the [chum](https://repo.sailfishos.org/obs/sailfishos:/chum/) repo that we need here.
+Above app will add the [chum](https://repo.sailfishos.org/obs/sailfishos:/chum/) repo that we need here (so just run it once to have it set up).

 Install the following packages:
 ```